Optimal corrector estimates on percolation clusters: Preliminaries

-This proposition is much weaker than Theorem 2 of~\cite{AD2}, it is indeed a consequence of the Caccioppoli inequality and Theorem 2 (iii) of~\cite{AD2} for $k=0$.
-For the sake of completeness, we write down how to deduce this proposition from the two tools we just mentionned.
+This proposition is weaker than Theorem 2 of~\cite{AD2}; it is indeed a consequence of the Caccioppoli inequality and Theorem 2 (iii) of~\cite{AD2} for $k=0$.
+As a consequence, we obtain the following Lipschitz bound on the corrector.